rstudio/shinyloadtest/README.md

 ![](./inst/examples/img/recorder_screenshot_superzip.png)

 The recorder will save interactions with the application and timing information into a R file.
-For example, the following script is a test script for the [superzip application](http://shiny.rstudio.com/gallery/superzip-example.html).
+For example, the following script was generated for the [superzip application](http://shiny.rstudio.com/gallery/superzip-example.html).

 ```r
 app <- ShinyLoadDriver$new()